genesiscloud/genesis-cloud-inference-articles/art01.md

 # Article 1.
 Installation and basic use of CUDA, PyTorch, and torchvision

-This article will guide you through the basic steps required for installation and basic use of PyTorch and related software components on a Genesis Cloud GPU instance.
+This article will guide you through the basic steps which are required for installation and basic use of PyTorch and related software components on a Genesis Cloud GPU instance.
 The following topics are covered: